Exploring canyons in glassy energy landscapes using metadynamics

+This analysis also allows scaling to be studied at smaller lengthscales; which appear to have a slightly higher effective fractal dimension, $D_f^{MSD} \approx 2.7$.
+It may be noted that these canyon fractal dimensions are very different than ones found ($D_f \sim 1.37$) for the same SGM system in the higher energy portions of the landscape \cite{SGMHwang2016}.

 The small scale tortuosity of the configuration path explains the power-law dependence of the descent rate on $\mathcal{U}_\sigma$, \Cref{fig:SGMb} (inset).
-If MIMSE essentially follows the the same path with different-sized biases, more smaller biases would be required to `cover' a tortuous path.
+If MIMSE essentially follows the same path with different-sized biases, more smaller biases would be required to `cover' a tortuous path.
 This is analogous to another method for computing fractal dimension, which consists of counting the number of boxes required to cover a curve as a function of the box size.
-We suppose that the scaling exponent seen in \Cref{fig:SGMb}(inset) effectively provides such a `box-counting' measure of the path fractal dimension, $D_f^{bias} \approx 2.8 $ which is in fact consistent with $D_f^{MSD} \approx 2.7$ at that length-scale.
+We suppose that the scaling exponent seen in \Cref{fig:SGMb}(inset) effectively provides such a `box-counting' measure of the path fractal dimension, $D_f^{bias} \approx 2.8$ which is in fact consistent with $D_f^{MSD} \approx 2.7$ at that length-scale.